keyuncheng/MF-TAPNet/README.md

 ### Preprocess data

+1. preprocess training dataset (images and masks).

 ```
 $ python preprocess_data.py
 ```

-* Choose GPUs
+for test dataset:

 ```
-$ export CUDA_VISIBLE_DEVICES=a,b,c,d (this could be changed according to training details)
+$ python preprocess_data.py --data_dir ../data/test/ --cropped_data_dir ../data/cropped_test --mode test
 ```

-* Estimate optical flow for image pairs
+2. Estimate optical flow for image pairs

 We use pretrained UnFlow to estimate optical flow for consecutive image pairs in each surgical video.
-This step is tricky because the UnFlow model are trained with other datasets (KITTI, 1280 * 384) but we are trying to estimate the optical flow using surgical videos frames in different sizes.
-In addition, we cannot train-from-scratch/finetune the UnFlow model in a supervised way without dense optical flow as ground truths.
-For more accurate optical flow estimation, we are trying other methods (unsupervised fine-tuning using surgical videos).

 ```
 $ python gen_optflow.py
 ```

+Note: This step is tricky because the UnFlow model are pretrained using datasets with optical flow ground truths (KITTI, 1280 * 384).
+However, we are trying to estimate the optical flow using surgical videos frames in different sizes.
+In addition, we cannot train-from-scratch/finetune the UnFlow model in a supervised way without dense optical flow as ground truths.
+For more accurate optical flow estimation, we are trying other methods (unsupervised fine-tuning using surgical videos).

 ### Train the model